How to Use Instagram to Market Your Short-Term Rental

 - Build and Expand Your Network

-Not only can Instagram improve your network of potential guests, but it can also help build your relationship with local suppliers – you can collaborate on ideas, get support, and tap into a wealth of experience and knowledge.
+Not only can Instagram improve your network of potential guests, but it can also help build your relationship with local suppliers – you can collaborate on ideas, get support, and tap into their wealth of experience and knowledge of vacation rentals.

 How to Get Started on Instagram